How to Be a Good Open Source Maintainer

 Ruby 3.2 hit end of life on March 31, 2026.
-Here's what that actually means for your Rails app, how to assess your real risk, and the fastest safe upgrade path, without the vendor panic.
+What that actually means for your Rails app, your real risk, and why Ruby 3.4 is the target to upgrade to.

 A two-minute interactive audit to score whether technical debt is dragging your engineering team.
 Five signals that separate people problems from code problems.